Motala11/cloud_learning/linux/azure/autoscaling.md

 - Application-level failures

 Creating an intentionally unhealthy instance for testing purposes helps evaluate the resilience and fault tolerance of your system.<br> You can identify weaknesses, optimize recovery strategies, and ensure that your system behaves predictably under adverse conditions.<br> The reasons an instance is marked as healthy or unhealthy often depend on predefined criteria, thresholds, and the specific health checks implemented in your system's monitoring and management processes.

+#### Creating unhealthy instance using incorrect user data
+1. If your user data is not correct, you may get a "Bad gateway" error on your website.
+2. Correct this via the steps highlighted above in the image.
+3. Click "Upgrade" on your virtual machine.
+It is essential to "Upgrade" and not "Reimage".
+Upgrading will upgrade your instances to use the newly inputed user data, whilst reimaging will restore the instances to their initial state.

 ### How to SSH into an instance in your Scale set
 To SSH into your instance, you must do the following: